-Victims of Senseless Violence: Poem for Victims and Families
+Victims of Senseless Violence: Poem for Grieving Families

 Senseless Killings Cause Children to Worry About Their Safety

 The Senseless Violent Death of a Loved One

 Have you lost a loved one to senseless violence?

 Children Happily Go Off to School and Witness Violence

 Senseless slaughter of the innocent

 A country of brotherly love

 A melting pot of diversity and acceptance